The Best Books About NYC

 Will Evans was born in Houston, TX and spend his early childhood in Tyler, TX.
 He moved to Dallas during his teens and served in the Marine Reserves following high school.
 Will spent more than twenty-five years in the Commercial Real Estate business, while following his passion for living history, folk art and militaria collecting, and travel.

-If all these books makes you want to visit NYC in person, y NYC Restaurant Guide is only $10, and has over 30 restaurant suggestions, organized by part of town, and includes phone numbers, and information about those that participate on Open Table.
+If all these books makes you want to visit NYC in person, my NYC Restaurant Guide has over 30 restaurant suggestions, organized by part of town, and includes phone numbers, and information about those that participate on Open Table.
 Worth every penny y’all!!!!